 While we liked the slim design and the versatility of the FIZZpod, it does not come with CO2 cartridges, and the bottles are tall and skinny.
 They are about 14.5 inches tall compared to the next tallest at 11 inches and have a narrow build that is easy to tip over.
-The overall structure of the bottle makes it hard to carry in a water bottle pouch or cup holder, or place in the refrigerator.
+The overall structure of the bottle makes it hard to carry in a water bottle pouch or cup holder or place in the refrigerator.
 The FIZZpod is a great option for someone who doesn't have a lot of counter space and wants not only sparkling water, but sparkling juices, wines, and more.

-The DrinkMate is one of the slimmest countertop models tested, taking up minimal counter space, and has a unique design that carbonates all kinds of beverages, like water, infused waters, juices, and wine.
+The DrinkMate Sparkling Water Maker is one of the slimmest countertop models tested, taking up minimal counter space, and has a unique design that carbonates all kinds of beverages, like water, infused waters, juices, and wine.
 It makes excellent sparkling water and made the strongest carbonated juice of any of the models in our fleet.
 The DrinkMate is advertised as the soda maker that can carbonate almost any beverage, and we believe it.
 While other models lightly sparkle juice, the Drinkmate does a great job of fully carbonating it.

 While the DrinkMate is a strong choice and can carbonate nearly any liquid, we were disappointed that it only comes with one water bottle and no CO2 cartridges.
 It is beneficial to have two water bottles, as cold liquid carbonates best; we appreciate two, as you can have one in the fridge that is always ready to carbonate.
 With this model, be sure to release the valve on the carbonator lid before opening after carbonating, or you could have a volcano on your hands.
-The DrinkMate is an excellent option for people looking to cut unhealthy soda habits, as it's an ideal model that can make a tasty soda out of a variety of liquids.
+The DrinkMate is an excellent affordable option for those looking to cut unhealthy soda habits, as it's an ideal model that can make a tasty soda out of a variety of liquids.

 While we liked the simple, no-frills design, the SodaStream is not built to carbonate anything but water.
 If you carbonate juice or anything besides water, it will void the warranty.
 This is an excellent choice for anyone looking for a foolproof, affordable option to make carbonated water part of a daily habit.